Skip to Content

 What's the difference between Peri-peri and Piri Piri and pili pili?

 You may be wondering what the difference is between peri peri chicken, piri piri chicken, and pili pili.
 All these variations describe the same recipe.
-The only difference is the way it’s pronounced by different people depending on the location in Africa.
+The only difference is how it's pronounced by people in different parts of Africa.

 What is Peri-Peri Sauce?